pulp/pulp_file/docs/role-based-access-control.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 File Content and RepositoryVersions are unique as they do not have any default roles on their
 viewsets.
-Content's access policy allows any authenticated user to view and create file
+Content's access policy allows any authenticated user to create file content, however
-content.
-RepositoryVersions' access policy requires the user to have permissions on the parent
+viewing content is scoped by the repositories the user has permission for.
+RepositoryVersions'
-repository in order to perform actions on the repository version.
-Both objects have CRD permissions
+access policy requires the user to have permissions on the parent repository in order to perform
-in the database that can be assigned to users, but currently their access policies do not use them
+actions on the repository version.
+Both objects have CRD permissions in the database that can be
-for authorization.
+assigned to users, but currently their access policies do not use them for authorization.

 Creating New Roles
 ------------------